 What is the value of my dog bite case in Oregon or Washington?

 Liability: First, you must prove liability to have a case worth pursuing.
-In order to determine liability, Clark Law and Associates will consider some of the following factors:
+In order to determine liability, the lawyers at Clark Law and Associates will consider the following types of factors:

 - Oregon State Law, if applicable